openbridge/embedded-api/product-information.md

 ### Instagram Insights

 Instagram Insights requires a Instagram account ID that is connected to the authorized identity attached to the subscription.
 As well as the Facebook page ID that the instagram account is connected too.
-A list of available Facebook Page account IDs and their attached Instagram Account Ids can be requested from the Openbridge Service API.
+A list of available Facebook Page account IDs and their attached Instagram Account Ids can be requested with the [Facebook Page Profiles](service-api.md#facebook-page-profiles) endpoint on the Openbridge Service API.

 __Product Attributes__
 > | Key | Value |